 Carnival Cruise Lines offers a credit card issued by Barclays and MasterCard that earns FunPoints rewards towards future cruise vacations.
-There's a good promotional offer for up to 10,000 free FunPoints with the first purchase and balance transfer made on the credit card.
+There's a good promotional offer Earn 10,000 Bonus FunPoints® when you use your card for the first time .
 This can be a good card to have for avid cruise passengers, with value maximized in the higher FunPoint redemption tiers.
 However, if you're just a casual cruiser, then there are other travel cards that offer you greater value for your spending.

 How do I earn rewards and FunPoints?
 You earn twice the FunPoints when paying for cruise trips, purchases of merchandise or services made during life at sea, and charges to your Sail & Sign accounts.
 All other purchases made on land accrue one FunPoint per dollar charged.
-The current promotion offered by the cruise line and Barclays is 10,000 FunPoints with the first use on your card, and 5,000 more FunPoints for moving a balance over to the MasterCard.
+The cruise line and Barclays current promotion offer is Carnival World™ MasterCard®.
 Based on Carnival's redemption values, this is the equivalent of $100 towards a fun cruise trip.

-Barclays representatives state that FunPoints do not expire so long as you maintain the MasterCard account in good standing and active by making payments and using it at least once a month.
+Barclays representatives state that FunPoints do not expire so long as you maintain the MasterCard account in good standing and keep it active by making payments and using it at least once a month.

 The Reward Return of a FunPoint